Skip to main content

 • If you need to Restore records with specific fields then you must only have changed records selected.

-• If you need to Restore records with dependent objects then you must ensure you have no unchanged records selected.
+• If you need to Restore records with dependent objects then you must ensure you have changed or deleted records selected (and that no new or unchanged records are selected).

 These are the 4 options: